MAZamarripa/idaes-pse/docs/reference_guides/model_libraries/power_generation/costing/power_plant_costing.rst

 6. natural gas air-fired plant (NGCC),
 7. Advanced ultra-supercritical PC (AUSC).

-Similarly, `get_sCO2_unit_cost` can be called to include cost correlations for equipment in supercritical CO2 power cycle plants.
+Similarly, `get_sCO2_unit_cost` can be called to include cost correlations for equipment in supercritical CO2 power cycle plants and the method `get_ASU_cost` calls costing for equipment in air separation units.
+The method `costing_initialization` exists to initialize pp, sCO2 and ASU costing blocks.

+The methods `get_fixed_OM_costs` and `get_variable_OM_costs` calculate operating and maintenance costs for fixed (operating labor, maintenance labor, admin/support labor, property taxes and insurance, maintenance materials) and variable (fuel, consumable and waste disposal costs for either electricity or hydrogen production indexed by time), respectively.
+The methods `initialize_fixed_OM_costs` and `initialize_variable_OM_costs` exist to initialize fixed and variable O&M costing blocks.

+Several reporting methods exist (`report`, `display_total_plant_costs`, `display_bare_erected_costs`, `display_equipment_costs`, `get_total_TPC`, `display_flowsheet_cost`) as well as a check on supercritical CO2 bounds (`check_sCO2_costing_bounds`).

-Details are given for each method later in this documentation, however, there are many similarities between methods as discribed below:
+Details are given for each method later in this documentation; however, there are many similarities between methods as described below:

 Costing sub-blocks
 ^^^^^^^^^^^^^^^^^^